Hello adventurers and welcome to:

-Generally speaking: The race is a self-supported MTN bike race covering 2000 miles of biking adventure over the terrain of 5 states with approx. 143,000 feet of climbing.
+Generally speaking: The race is a self-supported MTN bike race covering over 2,000 miles of bikepacking adventure over the terrain of 5 states with approx. 147,000 feet of climbing.
 The race begins just outside the mountain town of Salida, Colorado and ends in Port Orford, Oregon.

-The journey will begin with a racer group campout just outside Salida,CO on the night of Sept 3rd.
+The journey will begin with a racer group campout just outside Salida,CO on the night of Sept 2nd.
 A time to get aquatinted, share tall tales and have some laughs.
 The morning of the race there will be a group rollout descending a fun 2,000ft over 8 miles into Salida.
-There will be a racer group send off just before the climbing begins on Poncha Pass leading next to the beautiful climb up and over Marshall Pass.
+There will be a racer group send-off just before the climbing begins on Poncha Pass leading next to the beautiful climb up and over Marshall Pass.